World Meteorological Organization

 • How will external collaboration be addressed?
 For example, will the project have a bug or issue tracker which can be used to identify new feature development, defects and/or bugs.
 Will there be a dedicated discussion forum or mailing list for wider discussion?

-• Make clear how security issues should be addressed (mitigation/release policies/timelines, contact points, etc.)
+• Make clear how security issues should be addressed (mitigation/release policies/timelines, contact points and so forth)

 • What is the release schedule for new versions?

-• Choose a licence that the software will be made available with (such as the Apache License, Version 2.0, MIT, etc.).
+• Choose a licence that the software will be made available with (such as the Apache License, Version 2.0, MIT and similar licences).
 It is strongly advised to consider and consult organization policies to ensure proper licensing and understanding risk, responsibility and liability

 • Choose the mechanism by which the software will be made available (GitHub, GitLab, Codeberg, organizational website, etc.)